math4tots-misc/xc/README.md

   * Prioritize these TODOs.

-  * Right now, the C++ compiler is responsible for catching many of the static errors.
-    It's going to take a lot more work, since right now the transpiler is pretty dumb, but eventually I want to catch all compile time errors at transpile time.

-  * Right now, new string objects are created every time a string literal is referenced.
-If it becomes an issue, might be worth allocating string literals in global scope and just reusing them.
-    Strings must be immutable, so this seems basically safe.

   * Implement a 'super' syntax that lets you call super methods.

   * Some level of reflection e.g. Get the name of an object's type.

-  * Better coverage with tests.

-  * User defined iterable (for for loops)
-    Think of elegant solution.
-    A Java/Python-like 'iterator' class is kind of heavyweight.
-    Requiring 'begin' and 'end' methods seem kind of ok, except it'll be weird to be able to create a non-primitive value type by calling 'begin' and 'end' of certain builtin objects.

-  * Consider implementing some sort of aug assignment.

-  * Seriously, clean up all the code debt I've been racking up...

-  * Add line numbers to stack trace (i.e. line numbers of where functions are invoked).

-  * Would be nice to print stack trace on segfault.

-  * Allow 'include' directives to refer to multiple source roots as well as from remote git repositories.

-  * Use a proper temporary file instead of "$ROOT"/a.cc

-  * Consider Windows support.

-  * Stop using double underscores in generated C++ source. double underscore names are technically reserved for C++ implementation.

-  * Allow template constructors

-  * Consider including 'decltype' in the language.

   * Something like Python 'with' statements. i.e. context manager, something that does something when entering a block